Buyer's guide

 Which cooling vest works best in high humidity?

 Evaporative vests fail in high humidity because the water cannot evaporate efficiently.
-PCM, battery-powered circulatory, and solid-state cooling vests all continue to function in humid environments.
-For Gulf Coast refineries, summer warehouses without HVAC, and similar high-humidity environments, choose PCM, circulatory, or solid-state.
+PCM, battery-powered circulatory, and Active Cooling vests all continue to function in humid environments.
+For Gulf Coast refineries, summer warehouses without HVAC, and similar high-humidity environments, choose PCM, circulatory, or Active Cooling.

 What is a battery-powered cooling vest?

 Battery-powered cooling vests use one of two approaches: fan-driven airflow inside the vest (faster sweat evaporation) or circulatory tubing pumping chilled water around the body.
-Solid-state vests use thermoelectric (Peltier) modules powered by battery and are the most compact category — no water reservoir, no ice.
+Active Cooling vests use thermoelectric (Peltier) modules powered by battery and are the most compact category — no water reservoir, no ice.

 Are cooling vests OSHA-compliant?